Pirates' Kuhl: Being in group of young guns is 'awesome'

 In five starts this spring, Kuhl allowed seven earned runs in 14 2⁄3 innings for a 4.30 ERA.

 “You try to leave out all the noise and what people are saying, ‘Oh, you have a good shot at this,' ” Kuhl said.
-“All I know is with talks, it was all good, it was all positive stuff.
+“All I know is with talks.
+It was all good.
+It was all positive stuff.
 So it made it that much easier to just kind of put my head down and keep working and know that good things would probably happen.”

-Glasnow took the loss Saturday, allowing a two-run homer to Melvin Upton Jr. in the fourth inning in front of crowd of 52,202.

-Josh Bell hit an RBI single in the fourth, and the Pirates added three more in the fifth on consecutive doubles by Elias Diaz and Cole Tucker, followed by run-scoring singles by Adam Frazier and Eric Wood.

 The two-game series drew a total of 95,382 for the Pirates' first games in Montreal since 2003.